EE 109 - Fall 2025 Introduction to Embedded Systems

 Servo Motor Indicator Dial

-The servo is controlled by TIMER2 and the servo’s PWM signal appears on Port B, bit 3 (PB3).
+Besides displaying the speed on the LCD, the speed is also shown on a round dial by using a servo motor to rotate an indicator to point to the speed.
+The servo is controlled by TIMER2 since this is the only timer with an output signal that is not blocked by the LCD panel.
 Servos normally operate with PWM signals with a period of 20ms, but with TIMER2 the longest period that can be achieved is 16.4ms and the servos will work properly with this period PWM signal.

 Installing the Dial